Exploring the Decision Tree Model (Basic Data Mining Tutorial)

 The Microsoft Decision Tree Viewer provides the following tabs for use in exploring decision tree mining models:

-In this case, the model predicts only one column, Bike Buyer, so there is only one tree to view.
+Because the targeted mailing model in this tutorial project contains only a single predictable attribute, Bike Buyer, there is only one tree to view.
 If there were more trees, you could use the Tree box to choose another tree.

 To explore the model in the Decision Tree tab